russmckendrick/blog/content/tunes/2024-01-29-listened-to-this-week/index.md

 title: "What did I listen to in week 03?"
 date: "2024-01-29"
 draft: false
-summary: "This week's auditory obsession, brought to life by LastFM stats, spotlighted the eclectic soundscapes of They Might Be Giants.
-My musical landscape was dominated by their quirky melodies, cerebral lyrics, and innovative charm that consistently defy genre boundaries, marking them as the standout soundtrack of my every moment."
+summary: "Explore the quirky brilliance of They Might Be Giants, where catchy melodies meet cerebral lyrics and innovative charm!"
 cover:
     image: "/img/weekly-tunes-016.png"
     relative: false